AequilibraE/aequilibrae/README.rst

 The first important thing I noticed after releasing AequilibraE was that the code was written in procedural style, even though it would make a lot more sense doing it in a Object-Oriented fashion, which let me down the path of creating the objects (graph, assignment results, matrix) that the software still relies on and were the foundation blocks of the proper API that is in the making.
-That `version was release almost 3 years ago
+That `version was release over 4 years ago
 <http://www.xl-optim.com/new-version-of-aequilibrae/>`_.

 Evolving into proper software